atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 j Mrs. Jefferson was not disposed to Serve ijll her in a better manner, Ihe determined
-I to make the best of the bargain made for her. — When I once come to lon ‘f don, I can change my lodging : let. ... nie 4 e
+I to make the best of the bargain made for her. --When I once come to lon ‘f don, I can change my lodging : let. ... nie 4 e
 I